 Always, always signal your dive buddy that you have a problem.

-You might not have a signal for vertigo but hopefully she'll be able to see what’s going on.
+You might not have a signal for vertigo but hopefully, they’ll be able to see what’s going on.
 Otherwise the signal: ‘problem’, followed by the ‘up’ signal, this should make her swim to you and assist your ascent.

-You still need to end dive and have your ear checked by a physician who’s specialized in ear, nose and throat.
+You still need to end the dive, ascend normally, and have your ears checked by a physician who’s specialized in ear, nose, and throat.

 Have you ever lost control on a dive?